hipe/tmx/lib/skylab/tan-man/doc/issues.md

 [#049]       #watch #pattern - four permutations for file creation (dirname etc) [#048]       #done failing on tan init should do porcelain too [#048]       upstreams.
-             (was: #watch what is the deal with the non-orthogonal-ass event interface for remote list) [#047] #watch where to specify local/global, or merge?
+             (was: #watch what is the deal with the non-orthogonal-ass event interface for remote list)
+[#047] #hole (was: #watch where to specify local/global, or merge?)
 [#046]       #trend away from Parameter::Definer etc. and towards lamba args [#045]       #postponed Parameter::Definer (up?), vs Attribute::Definer
+[#044]       #branch-down cli tests (but issue wip) [#043]       #tracking-tag other guys that could benefit from svc [#042]       #done FileUtils as a service (JSON) [#041] #open resolve one layer where all datastore persists happen (i.e
+             should collection controllers write files or should actions?)
-[#044]       #branch-down cli tests (but issue wip) [#043]       #tracking-tag other guys that could benefit from svc [#042]       #done FileUtils as a service (JSON) [#041] #watch i don't like how status is implemented with the arrays [#040]       #done make your own SubClient::InstanceMethods to DRY CLI & API [#039]       #done API::Whatever becomes MetaHell::Generic [#038]       #done `text_styler` away!
+             (was: #watch i don't like how status is implemented with the arrays) [#040]       #done make your own SubClient::InstanceMethods to DRY CLI & API [#039]       #done API::Whatever becomes MetaHell::Generic [#038]       #done `text_styler` away!